Composer: Trevor Bača

 Lidércfény is the Hungarian word for the glowing light that hovers at night above the waters and in the woods.
 A sometimes-blue, sometimes-pink, sometimes-yellow shining.
 Alternately brilliant and dim.
-Here we read the lidércfény as code — sometimes a special marker, sometimes merely an outline, sometimes an after-image, and sometimes a false beacon and empty reference.
+Here we read the lidércfény as code — sometimes a special marker, sometimes merely an outline, sometimes an after-image.
+Or else a false beacon, an empty reference.

 The piece requires that the flutist play both the flute in C and the alto flute in G. The flute notates against two staves.
 Fingered pitches, trills, ornaments and all other actions of the hands on the keys of the instrument notate in the staff at top; the breath notates on a special two-line staff below.
 The piece specifies several special types of breath.
 All sounds — t, p, s, š, etc. — are unvoiced.
 The corresponding voiced sounds — d, b, z, ž, etc. — do not appear, and it is important that no voicing creep into the breath accidentally.
 Special conventions capture the beginning, middle and end of each breath.